kiskani/kiskani.github.io/_posts/2025-09-08-loss-functions.markdown

 $$

 For a fixed true distribution $\(p\)$, the entropy $\(H(p)\)$ does **not** depend on the model $\(q\)$.
-Therefore,
+Therefore, **minimizing KL divergence with respect to  the model is equivalent to minimizing the cross-entropy with respect to the model**.

 $$
 \arg\min_q \mathrm{KL}(p\|q) \;=\; \arg\min_q H(p,q).